top of page

 Are internships prestigious?

-There are multiple nationwide as well as international opportunities available, and getting selected as an intern for a prestigious program adds great value to your resume and overall profile.
+Being selected as an intern for a prestigious program adds great value to your resume and overall profile.
 If you were to intern with an esteemed organization such as Johns Hopkins for medicine and life sciences, it would reflect well on your college application.
 Furthermore, a prestigious internship is often a door to other academic opportunities because of the learning and networking opportunities it provides.
+That being said, the work that you do during the internship will be equally important, and so will the way in which you write about your experience in college applications.

 What should I look for in an internship?

-Before applying for internships as a high school student, you should focus on the following components -
+When applying for internships as a high school student, you should focus on the following components -

 1. Length/duration of the internship